On high brightness temperature of pulsar giant pulses

 I am grateful to V.V.Usov for support of the idea of this work, to V.S.Beskin and Ya.N.Istomin for calling my attention to the paper $^{10}$, and to O.M.Ul'yanov for helpful discussion and comments on the text.

 { {Appendix A. On nontransparency of the pulsar magnetosphere in the open field lines region}}

-Electrodynamics of the boundary of the vacuum gap with plasma in the region of open field lines, which limits the cavity from above, is a fairly challenging task and has not been sufficiently developed, although it was announced in the work$^{22}$.
+Electrodynamics of the boundary of the polar gap with plasma in the region of open field lines, which limits the gap from above, is a fairly challenging task and has not been sufficiently developed, although it was announced in the work$^{22}$.
 Therefore we give below the following physical considerations indicating that this boundary should have relatively high reflective properties, so that the gap could be considered as a good resonator.
-Now we would like to focus our attention primarily on the random environment (the electron-positron plasma) which has to pass through the wave from the vacuum gap before leaving it.
+Now we would like to focus our attention primarily on the random environment (the electron-positron plasma) which has to pass through the wave from the inner gap before leaving it.

 This randomness is the result of random character of the discharges on the surface of the polar cap$^{23}$.
 Discharges generate the plasma via the birth of electron-positron pairs in a magnetic field (by gamma-ray photons emitted at breakdowns).
 The geometry of the open field lines and the strong magnetic field create a configuration that is close to the one-dimensional one, in which the predominant role is played by the backward scattering that results in Anderson localization$^{50}$.
 With such scattering in a stationary random environment the reflected wave travels the path along which all the random phase shifts acquired by the wave along the straight path are fully compensated for.
 This leads to an exponentially small average transmission coefficient of the wave through a layer of random medium exceeding the localization length$^{51}$ $l$ and, accordingly, to an exponentially small difference between the average reflection coefficient $\overline {R} $ and unity$^{52,53}$ :